christensenacademy/christensen-academy/modules/css-basics/challenges/selectors-challenge.md

       }

-      /* this rule should be applied to all h1 elements when the mouse is hovering over them */
+      /* the following rule should be applied to all h1 elements when the mouse is hovering over them */

       {
         background:green;